-- 1. SAR Operations - a.
-Describe areas of responsibility for search and rescue as defined by the National SAR Plan. - b.
-Describe areas of responsibility at the state level. - c.
-List several resources that might be used during a SAR event. - d.
-List several factors that may result in an aircraft being listed as missing. - e.
+- b.
+Describe the search and rescue areas of responsibility at the state level. - c.
+List at least three resources that might be used during a SAR event. - d.
+List at least two factors that may result in an aircraft being listed as missing. - e.
 Describe the basic principles of the ICS and define the major staff positions as used in SAR.